-Erasing messages
+Deleting messages

-1. To delete text messages, press Menu, and select Messages, Text messages and Delete messages.

-To delete multimedia messages, press Menu, and select Messages, Multimedia msgs. and Delete messages.

-2. To delete all messages in a folder, scroll to the folder and press OK.
-Then press OK when Delete all read messages from folder? is displayed.

-To delete all read messages from all folders, scroll to All read and press OK .
-Then press OK when Delete read messages from all folders? is displayed.
+- To delete text messages, press Menu, and select Messages, Text messages and Delete messages. - To delete multimedia messages, press Menu, and select Messages, Multimedia msgs. and Delete messages. - To delete all messages from a folder, select the folder where you want to delete the messages and press OK.
+If the folder contains unread messages, the phone will ask whether you want to delete them also. - To delete all messages from all text message folders, select All messages and when Delete all messages from all folders? is displayed, press OK.
+If the folders contain unread messages, the phone will ask whether you want to delete them also.